mr-pascal/portarius-public-docs/README.md

 ### Overview of the product

-Portarius is an **API-first identity and access management (IAM) platform** built for **service-to-service** integration.
+Portarius is an **API-first Permission management platform** built for **service-to-service** integration.
 It provides a straightforward way to implement **scalable, hierarchical permission management** within your software, ensuring you can manage complex access needs efficiently.

 With Portarius, you can: